bioAI-Oslo/Spikeometric/docs/introduction/introduction.rst

 .. image:: ../_static/introduction_summary_plot.png

 That is it for the introductory example!
-The package is designed to be as easy to use as possible, and we hope that it will be useful for researchers in the field of computational neuroscience.
+The package is designed to be as easy to use as possible, and we hope that it will be useful.
 For more examples of how to use the package, see the `Tutorials` section, or take a look at the `notebooks in the examples directory of the repository <https://github.com/bioAI-Oslo/spikeometric>`_
 (this example is taken from the ``examples/simulate_with_stimulus.ipynb`` notebook).